Breakdancing gets Olympic status to debut at Paris in 2024

 In Paris, breaking has been given a prestige downtown venue, joining sport climbing and 3-on-3 basketball at Place de le Concorde.

-Surfing will be held far from France — more than 15,000 kilometers (9,000 miles) away in the Pacific Ocean — at the beaches of Tahiti, as the IOC already agreed in March.
+Surfing will be held more than 15,000 kilometers (9,000 miles) away in the Pacific Ocean off the beaches of Tahiti, as the IOC already agreed in March.

+Among the 28 established Summer Games sports, a total of 41 additional events were proposed to Monday’s meeting.

+All increases were rejected, including ocean rowing and parkour, and changes were allowed only at the expense of existing events being dropped.
+Two extreme canoe slalom events will replace canoe sprint events, and the men’s 50-kilometer race walk will be replaced by a mixed gender team event.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports